 The third Bea Zucker Social Justice course by Rabbi Dr. Meesh Hammer Kossoy is an analysis of how Jewish institutions respond to allegations of sexual harassment.

-The first unit will examine the gravity with which Jewish law views sexual harassment, but also the challenges inherent in punishing such crimes.
-Unit 2 will focus on institutional responsibility: if the court cannot sufficiently address the problem, what responsibility rests on employers and the Jewish community?
-Units 3 and 4 explore the ways women should respond when these systems fail.
-Unit 3 focuses on the right and obligation of both victims and bystanders to respond, while Unit 4 explores the ethical limits of doing so.
+The first unit examines the gravity with which Jewish law views sexual harassment, but also the challenges inherent in punishing such crimes.
+Unit 2 focuses on institutional responsibility: if the court cannot sufficiently address the problem, what responsibility rests on employers and the Jewish community?
+Units 3 and 4 explore the ways women should respond when these systems fail: Unit 3 focuses on the right and obligation of both victims and bystanders to respond, while Unit 4 explores the ethical limits of doing so.

-Unit 3: When the Systems Fail: Women Take Charge – coming soon
+Unit 3: When the Systems Fail: Women Take Charge

 Unit 4: Ethics Limits: Responsible Reports and Protecting from False Charges

 Click here for this course in Spanish (translation in process).